support@yourtech.us | Webmail | DNS Login | *Billing* | cPanel | (814) 652-5358

 Allow from 1.1.1.1/32

-However, they would also like to access it from a remote location with a username and password.
+However, they would also like to access it from a remote location with a

 Next, you create your htdigest file: